mark11748/Code-Review-1/README.md

 #Installation and Future Updates
 the 'index.html' file in the CodeReview1 directory should work with any web browser.
-If not check the github page where i'll update this here: --PLACEHOLDER URL--
+If not check the github page where i'll update this here: https://github.com/mark11748/Code-Review-1/tree/master

 #Legal Stuff
 Copyright (c) 2017 Mark Woodward